rhel-labs/learn-katacoda/sql-server-cstore/step2.md

 # All about mssql tuned profile

 The tuned tuning service can adapt the operating system to perform better under certain workloads by setting a tuning profile.
-The tuned-adm command-line tool allows users to switch between different tuning profiles.
+The `tuned-adm` command-line tool allows users to switch between different tuning profiles.

 First, check the currently active tuned profile :

 `tuned-adm active`{{execute T1}}

 <pre class="file">
 Current active profile: virtual-guest
 </pre>

+Tuned is enabled by default and auto selects a suitable profile.
+Since this machine is a VM, tuned selects the virtual-guest profile.

 List all the tuned profiles that can be set:

 `tuned-adm list`{{execute T1}}

 <pre class="file">